 Usually, people keep fasted training to aerobic workouts as resistance training requires much more energy which would be fuelled by the food you eat.
 It’s mainly used in an attempt to lose body fat, but this method is not necessarily correct and may not lead to you eating a calorie deficit — the sure-fire way to lose fat.

-Fat loss is based on a calorific deficit and therefore doing a fasted cardio session in which will actually increase hunger compared to that of a non-fasted session.
-This would make dieting much more difficult.
-If you are focused on a calorie deficit then you are to make life much harder when trying to resist over-eating as appetite suppression would not be as effective.
+Fat loss is based on a calorie deficit and therefore doing a fasted cardio session will actually increase hunger after your workout.
+This makes you more likely to eat more afterwards than you would have done if you’d eaten before your workout.
+It also makes dieting much more difficult, as if you’re focused on a calorie deficit then you’re going to make life much harder when trying to resist over-eating.

-The real answer to this question is that if you enjoy doing fasted aerobic sessions and you feel it offers an advantage to the way you train and diet then by all means go ahead and do it, however if you are someone that is only doing it because you have been told it is the only way forward with fat loss then I can assure you that the pain you suffer waking up and being hungry through a sweaty and boring cardio session isn’t actually necessary and doing cardio either after breakfast or after your workout later in the day will make no physiological difference.
+The real answer to this question is that if you enjoy doing fasted aerobic sessions and you feel it offers an advantage to the way you train and diet then by all means go ahead and do it.
+However, if you’re someone that’s only doing it because you’ve been told it’s the only way forward with fat loss then don’t believe everything you hear and remember calorie deficit is the key to weight loss.

 If you are looking for a strength increase, fasted training simply will not cut it, you are much more likely to improve your strength by being fed and then going into your resistance workout.

 If stitches are constantly sabotaging your workout or you want your cardio out of the way in the morning, then fasted cardio will most probably suit you.
 Don’t, however, be sucked in by the idea that it could increase fat loss, as unless you’re very strict, you’ll more than likely eat much more post-workout thanks to a hungry tummy.
 If you’re looking to shift a couple of pounds, then do whatever it takes to get you on that treadmill or pounding the pavement — breakfast or no breakfast.